digital-asset/docs.daml.com/SECURITY.md

 To report an issue that does not have a security impact, open an issue on GitHub: https://github.com/digital-asset/daml/issues/new

-For general questions about Daml and/or support requests, please ask in our forum: https://discuss.daml.com/
+If you have a support request or a general question about Daml, please ask in our forum: https://discuss.daml.com/